-Our cottages sleep up-to six each and are self catering.
-Dog bowls are provided, and we are located next to Milan Vets, and close to Port Erin Pets where you will find food, treats, ad a grooming service
+Our cottages are 4 Star Gold Rated, pet friendly and self catering.
+Dog bowls are provided, and in Port Erin we are located next to Milan Vets, plus close to Port Erin Pets where you will find food, treats, and a grooming service

-Seaview is located on Port Erin beach and has a seven night minimum stay
+Seaview is located on Port Erin beach, sleeps six

 We can cater for a group of upto 12 in both cottages and they are located very close to one another.

 See www.seasidecottages.im for further details.